What is first time fix?

 • Customer satisfaction - First-time fix rates generally have the largest impact on overall customer satisfaction.
 Customers are happy when their problems are resolved quickly and efficiently.
 Likewise, if your first time fix rate is low and you are unable to resolve the problem, your customer satisfaction rates will likely suffer.

 • Productivity - Taking more than one time to fix a problem not only uses up resources to address the issue, but also means that any operations that rely on that asset are also delayed.
-A high FTF rate helps you leverage maintenance to increase production efficiency.
+A high FTF rate helps you leverage maintenance to increase production efficiency (opens in new tab).

 • Profitability Assigning more time and resources negatively impacts your profitability as more budget is required to fix the problem.
 Multiple visits to the same problem wastes money and resources that could be better used elsewhere.